catberry/catberry/docs/building-browser-bundle.md

 /**no-browser-bundle**/
 var serverSidePackage = require('./lib/package');
 ```
-Some Catberry plugins uses this hint to exclude its server side
-implementations from browser bundle.
-Also you can use this hint for server-side
+Also you can use this hint for server-side configuration that can have some
-configuration that can have some secret parameters and it should not appear
+secret parameters and it should not appear in browser.
-in browser.

 Filter for such excluded `require` is implemented as browserify transform
 stream and has a good performance.